Gordon's Garden Tomb

 3. Their passion is to help people understand all Christ did for them on the Cross.

-4. The site is maintained by volunteers who come from around the globe and join a team of local Palestinians and Israelis.
+4. The site is maintained by volunteers who come from around the globe and join a team of local Arabs and Israelis.

 Places of Interest